Tannhäuser, Lohengrin, and Die Meistersinger

 Lohengrin received its premiere in Weimer in 1850, directed by Liszt.
 Wagner, tucked away in Switzerland to avoid the German police and their arrest warrant, was unable to attend.

-King Henry is in Brabant to request help defending Germany from an Eastern invasion.
+King Heinrich is in Brabant to request help defending Germany from an Eastern invasion.
 A count of Brabant, Friedrich von Telramund, accuses Elsa of Brabant of murdering her brother Gottfried, heir to the Dukedom, which Telramund now claims for himself.
 He requests a judgment by combat.
 Just when it looks as if Elsa will be undefended, a knight (Lohengrin) appears in a boat drawn by a swan.
 He agrees to be her champion and marry her if she promises never to ask his name or origin.
 He then defeats Telramund handily; he’s a tenor, after all.

 Telramund and his witchy wife Ortrud spend most of the act thinking up ways to upset Elsa and make her worry about this total unknown she’s about to marry.
 They do a good job.

 This starts with a famous orchestral introduction, which the Rochester Philharmonic Orchestra will kindly play for us.
 When the curtain rises, we see the bridal chamber.
 It is immediately after the wedding of Elsa and Lohengrin.
 Everyone (including us, the chorus) is offstage.
-We start singing offstage and enter halfway through our song, women on the right with Elsa, men (including King Henry) on the left with Lohengrin.
+We start singing offstage and enter halfway through our song, women on the right with Elsa, men (including King Heinrich) on the left with Lohengrin.

 The two groups meet in the middle of the stage, at which point eight of Elsa’s attendants sing: